hemantaph/gwsnr/paper/paper.md

 #### Noise-Weighted Inner Product Method with Multiprocessing

-Designed for SNR calculations in systems characterized by frequency domain waveforms in *`lalsimulation`* (@lalsuite), including spin-precessing binary systems.
+This method is tailored for SNR calculations using frequency domain waveforms as defined in *`lalsimulation`* (@lalsuite), including spin-precessing binary systems. `gwsnr` also supports JAX assited inner product, where the waveform generation is facilitated through the `ripple` package (@Edwards:2023sak).
+Key functions are optimized using `jax.jit` and parallelized with `jax.vmap`.

 - **Methodology**: Combines waveform generation (multi-process), antenna pattern calculation (njit-ted), and noise-weighted inner product computation (njit-ted).